 Get Quotes Here

 Is it worth it?
 It depends on how much you pay in rent.
-Your mortgage with PMI is likely going to be around $1,120 depending on your interest rate and if your rent is higher than that it might be worth it to deal with the PMI for a while.
+Taking the $200,000 mortgage example, your monthly mortgage payment with PMI would be around $1,120 depending on your interest rate, and if your rent is higher than that it might be worth it to deal with the PMI for a while.

 The other good news is that you only have to pay PMI until your equity is 20 percent of the value of your loan—or the amount you would have needed for the down payment in the first place.

 First-time buyer programs

 Just because 20% is the standard, that doesn’t mean that’s what you actually have to have saved for a down payment.
 There are plenty of first-time buyer programs that you might be able to take advantage of.